kvarak/dnd/docs/_Classes/druid.md

 </div>

 ### Extra Attack
-At 6th level, you can attack twice whenever you take the Attack action on your turn.
+You can attack twice whenever you take the Attack action on your turn.

 ### Supernatural Aspect
-At 11th level, you have mastered the ability to adopt a aspects beyond normal beasts and animals of nature.
+You have mastered the ability to adopt a aspects beyond normal beasts and animals of nature.
 Whenever you use your Wild shape ability to select a beast aspect, you may use one Supernatural aspect instead.
 All other restrictions apply as for beast aspects.

 <div class="columnsthree">